wp-plugins/miniorange-login-openid/readme.txt

 *	Floating Vertical Social Sharing widget for share icons
 *	Customize social login and social sharing buttons to match your website's theme.
 *	Select your favourite theme for social sharing and social login icons.
-*	Automatic user registration after social login if the user is not already registered with your site.
+*	Optional automatic user registration after social login if the user is not already registered with your site.
 *	Variety of troubleshooting topics in plugin.
 *	**Support** using email and in-plugin support form